juanantonio284/notes_on_writing/README.md

 * `linguistic_terminology.md`: the context and meaning of different terms in linguistics, especially selected to build toward a technical understanding of what a sentence is: (`head -> phrase -> clause -> sentence`).
 This document is, to borrow the phrase, "neither a dictionary nor an encyclopedia, but something in between".
-(I can't say that I've tried to make a short summary—or that this is a "practical" guide—but I've certainly tried to build the summary around the terms that, over time, I've found essential to know.)
+(I can't say that I've tried to make a short summary—or that this is a "practical" guide—but I've certainly tried to build this document around terms that, over time, I've found essential to know.)

 * `oxford_abbreviations.md`: usage of the abbreviations *e.g.*, *i.e.*, *viz.*, and *etc.*